jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

     06|
 ```

-For stand-alone divisions, the bug will be fixed some time, by erasing
+For stand-alone divisions, the bug has been fixed by erasing "one more
-"one more digit".
-But for radix  conversion or for GCD computation, it
+digit".
+But for radix conversion or  for GCD computation, it cannot be
-cannot be fixed.
+fixed.
 Take the GCD of 2912 and 724.
 The first division is:

 ```
      4